-The divide controlled year received de paint or the citately, metalling. \square Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. ☐ An operation or other medical procedure if it is part of the research study. ☐ Treatment of side effects and complications of the new care.
+tems and services you receive as part of the study, including: $\hfill\square$ Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. ☐ An operation or other medical procedure if it is part of the research study. ☐ Treatment of side effects and complications of the new care.